 '''

-ORIGIN '~beta/bifrost/v2.1/Bifrost';
+ORIGIN '~beta/bifrost/Bifrost';

 -- PROGRAM: descriptor --

 bifrost

+(#

+( The program skelleton )

-(# theWindow: @window
+theWindow: @window

 (# myCanvas: @BifrostCanvas

 (# open::

 (# do (300, 300)->Size->theWindow.size #);

 eventhandler::

 (# onOpen:: (# ( ... ) #);

 onMouseDown:: (# ( ... ) #);

 onKeyDown::

+(#

+do (if ch

-(# do (if ch//'Q' then Terminate if) #);
+='Q' then Terminate

+if)

 #);

+#);

+#);

+open::

+(#

-open:: (# do myCanvas.open #)
+do myCanvas.open

+#)

 #) ( theWindow )

 do theWindow.open;

+1->Arguments->theWindow.title;

 #)

 '''

-The ORIGIN ~beta/bifrost/v2.1/Bifrost contains the bifrost fragment.
-As of version 2.1, Bifrost includes the graphical user interface environment Lidskjalv, see [MIA 94-27], so we can start by declaring an ordinary Lidskjalv window to contain the graphics.
-In the window a static Canvas1 is declared, in which further binding of various virtuals have been prepared.
+The ORIGIN ~beta/bifrost/Bifrost contains the bifrost fragment.
+Bifrost includes the graphical user interface environment Lidskjalv, see [MIA 94-27], so we can start by declaring an ordinary Lidskjalv window to contain the graphics.

+In the window a static Canvas [1] is declared, in which further binding of various virtuals have been prepared.

 In init, so far, the Canvas is given an arbitrary size.

-The onopen virtual is called when the open procedure pattern has completed, e.g., when the window containing the Canvas has become visible in the window system.
+The onOpen virtual is called when the open procedure pattern has completed, e.g., when the window containing the Canvas has become visible in the window system.
 From within this virtual pattern, the drawing operations on the Canvas should be performed.

-The virtual pattern onMouseDown is called when a button on the pointing device-if any-has been pressed.
+The virtual pattern on Mouse Down is called when a button on the pointing device, if any, has been pressed.
 So far the actions to perform in this case are unspecified.

 The virtual pattern onKeyDown is called when a keyboard key has been pressed.
 In this case, it is checked whether the user types 'Q' within the Canvas, and if so the application is stopped.

+After the Window has been opened, it is given the name of the program as title.

-In the current Bifrost version the pattern name BifrostCanvas is used when declaring canvasses.
+[1] In the current Bifrost version the pattern name BifrostCanvas is used when declaring canvasses.
 This is because of an overlap in names in Lidskjalv and Bifrost.
 The naming conflict will probably be solved in a later version of Bifrost and Lidskjalv.
-In the rest of this tutorial we will use the original Bifrost term "Canvas" as a synonym for "BifrostCanvas", but in the coding the latter has to be used for the moment.
+In the rest of this tutorial we will use the original Bifrost term 'Canvas' as a synonym for 'BifrostCanvas', but in the coding the latter has to be used for the moment

-2 Adding the City Map
+3 Adding the City Map

 Having the program skeleton set up, the next issue considered, is the map of the city that is to be displayed in the Canvas.
 One way to display this map is to use an instance of the Predefined Graphical Object Rect, which describes a Rectangle, and then fill it with a TiledSolidColor using the BitMap for tiling.
-A TiledSolidColor is a solid color, e.g. black, which also has a Bitmap-a so called tile.
+A TiledSolidColor is a solid color, e.g. black, which also has a Bitmap, a so called tile.
 When filling with a TiledSolidColor, only the bits in the tile, which are TRUE, will be painted.
 The tile will be replicated as many times as needed to fill out the Shape, hence the name.

-Given that the bit map of the city map is in the file ~beta/bifrost/v2.1/bitmaps/Aarhus.pbm in the PBM format discussed in [MIA 91-13, Chapter 4], the Tiled-SolidColor may be declared as follows in subway2.bet:
+Given that the bit map of the city map is in the file ~beta/bifrost/bitmaps/Aarhus.pbm in the PBM format discussed in [MIA 91-13], Chapter 5, the TiledSolidColor may be declared as follows in subway2.bet: